Daniel Domscheit-Berg: WikiLeaks

 Domscheit-Berg began working with WikiLeaks after meeting Assange at the Chaos Computer Club's annual conference (24C3) in 2007.
 During an online chat in August 2010, Julian Assange accused Domscheit-Berg of leaking information about the organization to Newsweek magazine.
 Assange suspended Domscheit-Berg from WikiLeaks during the chat after Domscheit-Berg wrote "you're not even fulfilling your role as a leader right now.
 A leader communicates and cultivates trust in himself.
 You are doing the exact opposite.
 You behave like some kind of emperor or slave trader."

 On 25 September 2010 Domscheit-Berg told Der Spiegel that he was resigning, saying "WikiLeaks has a structural problem.
 I no longer want to take responsibility for it, and that's why I am leaving the project."
 When Domscheit-Berg resigned, the architect of WikiLeaks' submission platform and four other staffers also broke with Assange.

 A book about his experience with and separation from WikiLeaks was released in Germany in February 2011, entitled Inside WikiLeaks: Meine Zeit bei der gefährlichsten Website der Welt ("My Time at the World's Most Dangerous Website").
 An English translation was later released by Australian publisher Scribe Publications.
 In Berg's book he criticizes Julian Assange's leadership style and handling of the Afghan War Diaries.
 Domscheit-Berg stated he would destroy WikiLeaks data when leaving WikiLeaks.
 He and the other staffers leaving the project wanted to be sure that duplicates would be confirmed deleted by a notary with an affidavit.
-After leaving, WikiLeaks stated that Domscheit-Berg representing OpenLeaks, negotiated for eleven months over the unpublished documents and internal organisation communications with mediation between OpenLeaks and WikiLeaks conducted and terminated by Andy Müller-Maguhn.
+After leaving, WikiLeaks stated that Domscheit-Berg representing OpenLeaks, negotiated for eleven months over the unpublished documents and internal organisation communications with mediation between OpenLeaks and WikiLeaks conducted and terminated by organization spokesman and board member Andy Müller-Maguhn.
 Domscheit-Berg told weekly Der Freitag that "I took no documents from WikiLeaks with me", leading to suspension of mediations.
 Domscheit-Berg was eventually kicked out of Chaos Computer Club by Müller-Maguhn due to tension over the files and for using the name of the Chaos Computer Club to promote OpenLeaks.

-WikiLeaks and other sources later alleged that Domscheit-Berg had destroyed over 3500 unpublished whistleblower communications with some communications containing hundreds of documents, including the US government's No Fly List, 5 GB of Bank of America leaks, insider information from 20 neo-Nazi organizations and evidence of torture and government abuse of a Latin American country.
+WikiLeaks and other sources later alleged that Domscheit-Berg had destroyed over 3500 unpublished whistleblower communications with some communications containing hundreds of documents, including the US government's No Fly List, 5 GB of Bank of America leaks, insider information from 20 neo-Nazi organizations, Combat Camera footage of the Granai Airstrike, and evidence of torture and government abuse of a Latin American country.
 Domscheit-Berg confirmed that he had destroyed the unpublished files including the No Fly list.
 He said that WikiLeaks' claims about the Bank of America files were "false and misleading" and that he hadn't taken them.
 According to Domscheit-Berg, the files were lost because of an IT problem when one of WikiLeaks storage drives crashed and they lost it.